 To make the purée

-I collected a breakfast bowl of sloes from a nearby hedge and took out stones using a cherry pitter.
-It does not work as well with sloes as with cherries, but it either knocks out or at least dislodged the stone, making it quick to take out.
+1. I collected a breakfast bowl of sloes from a nearby hedge and took out stones using a cherry pitter.
+It does not work as well with sloes as with cherries, because sloes are firmer.
+However, it still does the job.
+The pitter either knocks out the stone or dislodged it, making it quick and easy to take out.

-To make the syllabub
+To make sloe syllabub

-Whip the cream and sugar together until soft peaks form.
-Stir in the wine, then stir in the sloe purée.
-If you are not sure how much purée to add, you can always add some and serve the rest as a sauce for diners to add themselves to their own taste.
+2. Stir in the wine, then stir in the sloe purée.
+If you are not sure how much purée to add, you can always add some and serve the rest as a sauce.
+Diners can then add the sauce themselves to their own taste.

 3. Spoon syllabub into glasses or bowls and decorate with pansies.